vil/H4X-Tools/readme.md

 Toolkit for scraping, OSINT and more.

-Submit requests and bugs in the [issues](https://github.com/V1li/H4X-Tools/issues) tab.
+Submit feature requests and bugs in the [issues](https://github.com/V1li/H4X-Tools/issues) tab.

 If you want to help with the development, feel free to make a pull request.